service-design-tools/sdt-website/_tools/service-prototype.md

 ---
 title: Service Prototype
-subtitle: >-
-  A tool for testing the service by observing the interaction of the user with a prototype of the service put in real context.
+subtitle: Test the service by simulating a real interaction with one or more touchpoints
 properties:
   how:
     - Simulations